ph0well/cybersocuol.github.io/README.md

+# Welcome Freshers of 19/20!
+Join CyberSoc for only £3 cheaper then ever before [right here and right now](https://www.liverpoolguild.org/groups/cyber-security) meet like minded people, experience thrilling CTFs and other challenges prepared exclusively for you and your team.
+No prior experience required, everybody is welcome.
+* * *
 # Test 3
 Cattle—colloquially cows—are the most common type of large domesticated ungulates.
 They are a prominent modern member of the subfamily Bovinae, are the most widespread species of the genus Bos, and are most commonly classified collectively as Bos taurus.